Reason #3 why the Wizard likes Bovada:

 Golden Dice Challenge

 The "Golden Dice Challenge" is a craps side bet found at the MGM Grand in Detroit.
 The bet pays according to the number of pass line wins the player has before a seven-out.
 For purposes of the side bet, a win may be made either by rolling a 7 or 11 on the come out roll, or making a point.
 Rolling a 2, 3, or 12 on the come out roll does not affect the bet.
-I have conflicting information about a maximum win, but I believe it to be $5000.
+There is a maximum win of $5,000.

 The following return table shows the pays, probabilities, and return from each event, based on a $1 bet.